 -

-Brain structure changes-including shrinkage in memory-related regions-become more pronounced, especially in those with low B12 or omega-3 levels.
+Brain structure changes, including shrinkage in memory-related regions, become more pronounced, especially in those with low B12 or omega-3 levels.

 What Does Science Say About Cognitive Support Supplements?